playfulprogramming/playfulprogramming/content/blog/building-original-projects/index.md

 ## Brainstorm
 I recommend starting with a brainstorming session where you jot all of your ideas and thoughts down somewhere.
 Take this as an opportunity to think through your approach and what exactly you want your program to accomplish.
 You can also decide what programming languages, frameworks or libraries you might want to use here.

-For example, here is a fake brainstorming session for a hypothetical website: *I want to create an indie game blog site that let's people create accounts and write reviews of their favorite indie games, share their hours played/achievements from their Steam account at the top of the review, and upload video files to insert into the blogpost for an audio-textual experience that clearly describes the game.
+For example, here is a fake brainstorming session for a hypothetical website:

+> *I want to create an indie game blog site that let's people create accounts and write reviews of their favorite indie games, share their hours played/achievements from their Steam account at the top of the review, and upload video files to insert into the blogpost for an audio-textual experience that clearly describes the game.
 At the end of the blogpost, links with image preview thumbnails to Twitch streams of the game being reviewed are provided for the reader in case they want to see the game in action.
 These could be current livestreams of the game or past livestreams of the writer.*

 ## Step-by-step plan
-Next, I recommend taking that unorganized jumble of ideas you've produced and unpacking them into a neater, but still rough sketch of your project that outlines that core features at a high level.
-If you've generated tons of ideas, it's also important to start separating core, essential features from nice-to-have-but-unnecessary-features.
+Next, I recommend taking that unorganized jumble of ideas you've produced and unpacking them into a neater, but still rough sketch of your project that outlines that core features at a high-level.
+If you've generated tons of ideas, it's also time to start separating core features from optionals.
 For our indie game blog, the core functionality boils down to:

 - Authorization: You need a way for users to sign up, log in and log out.
 - Blogposts: You need a way for writers to create and save new blogposts, embed videos and pictures.